Disability Discrimination Lawyers in Texas

 - Refusal to provide a reasonable accommodation

-Second, disability discrimination may occur through harassment, also known as a hostile work environment.
+Disability discrimination may occur through harassment, also known as a hostile work environment.
 Harassment occurs when the workplace becomes hostile through the acts of coworkers or management.
 Harassment can occur through words, pictures, emails, job assignments, threats and even physical contact.
 These claims are challenging claims because courts have interpreted the law narrowly so that the harassment must reach a high level before an employee can prevail.
 If you believe you suffered unlawful harassment at work then contact Texas employment lawyers right away.

-Third, disability discrimination can occur through retaliation.
+Disability discrimination can occur through retaliation.
 Your employer may also retaliate against you for requesting an accommodation or bringing claims of disability discrimination to the attention of management, HR, or a government agency.
 This retaliation is unlawful and creates an independent claim against your employer.
 Your right to work free from disability discrimination includes the right to report unlawful discrimination and protect your rights.

-Fourth, disability discrimination may occur when your employer refuses to provide a reasonable accommodation.
+Disability discrimination may occur when your employer refuses to provide a reasonable accommodation.
 Under the ADA and Texas Labor Code, if you have a qualified disability you are entitled to request a reasonable accommodation that assists you in accessing the workplace or in performing the essential functions of the job.
 That accommodation must be reasonable, so it may not impose an undue hardship on your employer.

 Your employer does not have to provide the accommodation you request as long as it offers one that is reasonable and accomplishes the goal.
 It is your duty to inform your employer of your need of the accommodation.
 Your employer must engage in an interactive process to determine the appropriate accommodation.
 If your employer refuses to engage you in that process, that is good evidence that the employer refused to accommodate.
 If your employer takes negative action against your job because you requested an accommodation or because the employer provided it, that is retaliation prohibited under the ADA.